lostechies/blog/_ryansvihla/2009-05-22-context-spec-style-testing-and-my-approach-to-bdd.md

   - Spec
 redirect_from: "/blogs/rssvihla/archive/2009/05/21/context-spec-style-testing-and-my-approach-to-bdd.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2009/05/22/context-spec-style-testing-and-my-approach-to-bdd.html).*

 I borrow heavily my approach to testing from a combination of Ayende&#8217;s <a href="http://rhino-tools.svn.sourceforge.net/viewvc/rhino-tools/trunk/" target="_blank">Rhino Tools</a> tests, and my reading of the <a href="http://www.pragprog.com/titles/achbd/the-rspec-book" target="_blank">Rspec</a> beta book.
 But I think I&#8217;ve stumbled onto something I&#8217;m happy with and I can generate reports out of.
 Let&#8217;s go over some basic rules first:

   1. Move as much common setup logic to a base class as possible.